Thomas Fairfax: Later life

 The remaining eleven years of the life of Lord Fairfax were spent in retirement at his seat in Yorkshire.
 His wife died in 1665 and Fairfax died at Nun Appleton Priory in 1671.
 He was buried at St James' Church, Bilbrough, near York.

 Writings

 Fairfax had a taste for literature.
-He translated some of the Psalms, and wrote poems on solitude, the Christian warfare, the shortness of life, etc. During the last year or two of his life he wrote two Memorials which have been published—one on the northern actions in which he was engaged in 1642–44, and the other on some events in his tenure of the chief command.
+He translated some of the Psalms, and wrote poems on solitude, Christian warfare and the shortness of life.
+During the last year or two of his life he wrote two Memorials which have been published—one on the northern actions in which he was engaged in 1642–44, and the other on some events in his tenure of the chief command.
 At York and at Oxford he endeavoured to save the libraries from pillage, and he enriched the Bodleian with some valuable manuscripts.
-His correspondence was edited by G.W.
-Johnson and published in 1848–49 in four volumes.
+His correspondence was edited by G. W. Johnson and published in 1848–49 in four volumes.

 The metaphysical poet Andrew Marvell wrote "Upon Appleton House, To My Lord Fairfax", nominally about Fairfax's home, but also his character as well as England during his era.